fasiaa/fasiaa/README.md

 # Welcome!
 ✨ Hello I am Fasia Shahzad ✨
-- A computer enthusiast and developer sharing my journey into tech.
+- A computer enthusiast and developer who loves building products.
-- Currently pursuing my Bachelors of Computer Sciences from the Institute of Management Sciences.
+- Completed my Bachelors of Computer Sciences from the Institute of Management Sciences.
 - Interested in backend development and integrating AI into products.
-- Currently learning Mobile App Development through React Native
+- Currently exploring cool uses of AI to help solve problems
 #

 <a href="https://github.com/anuraghazra/github-readme-stats">